 Lighting Technician Services

-Professional film lighting across Reykjavik and throughout Iceland's dramatic landscapes.
+Pro film lighting across Reykjavik and across Iceland\'s dramatic landscapes.

-A lighting technician sets up, operates, and maintains the lighting equipment used on a film or television production.
-They execute the gaffer's instructions, positioning fixtures, running power, and adjusting intensity and color temperature to achieve the desired look.
-From Reykjavik's compact urban settings to Iceland's dramatic volcanic landscapes, glaciers, and black sand beaches, precision lighting navigates the country's extreme and ever-changing natural light conditions.
+Here is how this works in practice.
+A lighting technician sets up, operates, and keeps the lighting kit used on a film or television production.
+They execute the gaffer's instructions, positioning fixtures, running power, and adjusting intensity and color to achieve the desired look.
+From Reykjavik\'s compact urban settings to Iceland\'s dramatic volcanic landscapes, glaciers, and black sand beaches, precision lighting navigates the country\'s extreme and ever-changing natural light conditions.

-We connect you with lighting technicians who bring both technical knowledge and creative sensitivity to productions of every scale.
-Our network is centered in Reykjavik, with technicians experienced on Icelandic Film Centre-supported productions and major international shoots across Iceland's unique terrain.
+Here is the short of it.
+We connect you with lighting technicians who bring both tech knowledge and creative sensitivity to shoots of each scale.
+Our network is centered in Reykjavik, with technicians skilled on Icelandic Film Centre-supported shoots and major global shoots across Iceland\'s unique terrain.

 ACT 01